design-automation/gs-json/README.md

             }
         },
         "collections": {
-            {//this is an empty collection (which is ok), it has some properties "uuid":"xxxxx",
+            {//Empty collection (which is ok), it has some properties "uuid":"xxxxx",
                 "name":"no_geometry",
                 "properties": {"key1":value1, "key2":value2, ...},
             },
-            {//two EDGES.
+            {//A collection containing two EDGES.
 It has no properties (which is ok).
                 "uuid":"xxxxx",
                 "name":"some_edges", //user defined name
                 "faces":[[0,0,[0,-1,2]]], //first face, first wire, every other edge (uses ranges) },
-            {//two WIRES
+            {//A collection containing two WIRES
                 "uuid":"xxxxx",
                 "name":"two_wires",
                 "faces":[[1,0],[1,1]],
                 "properties": {"key1":value1, "key2":value2, ...}
             },
-            {//a collection containing some other collections
+            {//A collection containing some other collections.
                 "uuid":"xxxxx",
                 "name":"coll_of_colls",
                 "collections":["no_geometry", "one_vertex"],
                 "properties": {"key1":value1, "key2":value2, ...}
             },
-            {//a collection containing some random stuff
+            {//A collection containing some random stuff.
                 "uuid":"xxxxx",
                 "name":"everything_all_mixed_up",
                 "vertices":[0,1,2],                         //three vertices